EconometricInstitute/feb22012-programming-website/data/week2/2-errors-and-exceptions.md

 ```

 Other examples are:
-- The ArrayIndexOutOfBoundsException: you request an item from a negative index or an index greater or equal the size of the array.
+- The ArrayIndexOutOfBoundsException: you request an item from a negative index or an index greater or equal to the size of the array.
 - The NullPointerException: you call a method on an object that references to null.
 - The OutOfMemoryError: you exceed the memory space allocated to the JVM.
 Most likely, this is due to an infinite loop.
-For instance a `while(true)` without any stopping criterion inside where you create new objects that can not be garbage collected, e.g. by adding them to a `List`.
+For instance, a `while(true)` without any stopping criterion inside where you create new objects that can not be garbage collected, e.g. by adding them to a `List`.
 - The StackOverflowError: you exceed the memory allocated to the stack of the JVM.
 This is the memory space which keeps track of where you are in your program and local variables.
 This happens for instance if you let a method call itself too often.
 - The InputMismatchException: you expect another type of variable than the user provides you with.
-For example, the user enters a string and you call `scanner.nextDouble();`.
+For example, the user enters a string, and you call `scanner.nextDouble();`.
 - The NumberFormatException: you try to format a number, for instance from string to int, but the string does not contain a (integer) number.

 To solve these runtime errors, run, test, and improve your code.
 Also, you should _handle exceptions_.
 The topic of exception-handling is covered in the next paragraph.

 The third and last type of error is the most challenging and annoying one: the logical error.
-Your computer can not recognize a locic error for you, since the program compiles and executes as it should.
+Your computer can not recognize a logic error for you, since the program compiles and executes as it should.
 In such a case, the error is that it does the wrong thing or returns an incorrect result (or even no output at all).

 Example of a **Logical error**:
 ```java